projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

 * For IOAPIC, the IRQ pin is allocated in a round-robin fashion within the pins permitted for PCI devices.
-The IRQ information will be built into ACPI DSDT table then passed to guest VM.
+The IRQ information will be built into the ACPI DSDT table then passed to the guest VM.

 * For PIC, the ``pin2irq`` information is maintained in a ``pirqs[]`` array (the array size is 8 representing 8 shared PIRQs).
 When a PCI device tries to allocate a pIRQ pin, it will do a balancing calculation to figure out a best pin vs. IRQ pair.
-The IRQ number will be programed into PCI INTLINE config space and the pin number will be built into ACPI DSDT table then passed to guest VM.
+The IRQ number will be programed into PCI INTLINE config space, and the pin number will be built into the ACPI DSDT table then passed to the guest VM.

-.. note:: "IRQ" here is also called as "GSI" in ACPI terminology.
+.. note:: "IRQ" here is also called "GSI" in ACPI terminology.

-Regarding to INT A/B/C/D for PCI devices, DM just allocates them evenly prior to pIRQ routing and then programs into PCI INTPIN config space.
+Regarding INT A/B/C/D for PCI devices, the DM just allocates them evenly prior to pIRQ routing and then programs into PCI INTPIN config space.

 ISA and PCI Emulation